Data-aided Underwater Acoustic Ray Propagation Modeling: Problem Solution Formulation

 where ${{A}_m}$ denotes the amplitude of $m^{\text{th}}$ arrival, ${\phi}_m$ refers to the corresponding phase term, and $\boldsymbol{k}_m = k \hat{\boldsymbol{k}}_m$ for some unit vector $\hat{\boldsymbol{k}}_m$.

 This is the well-known ray solution to the acoustic wave equation~\cite{Jensen2011}, with ${A}_m e^{i{\phi}_m}$ being the complex amplitude of the $m^\text{th}$ ray and $\hat{\boldsymbol{k}}_m$ being the direction of travel of that ray.
-Fig.~\ref{fig:superposition} elaborates the intuition behind~\eqref{eq:sum_sol} from a receiver point of view.
+Fig.~\ref{fig:superposition} elaborates on the intuitve interpretation behind~\eqref{eq:sum_sol} from a receiver point of view.
 The acoustic field at a receiver location $\boldsymbol{r}$ can be visualized as the superposition of $n_\text{ray}$ multipath arrivals.
 Conventional ray models determine ${{A}_m}$, ${\phi}_m$ and $\boldsymbol{k}_m$ for all $m$, given detailed environmental knowledge.
 It is not generally possible to compute ${{A}_m}$, ${\phi}_m$ and $\boldsymbol{k}_m$ if partial or no environmental knowledge is available.
-Fortunately, ML provides us the necessary tools to learn the unknown parameters or functions from data.
-We can think of~\eqref{eq:sum_sol} as a function to be modeled using a specialized NN with each term in the summation playing the role of a neuron (with parameters closely related to ${{A}_m}$, ${\phi}_m$ and $\boldsymbol{k}_m$).
-The values of the parameters can be learnt from data using a generalized \emph{backpropagation} algorithm~\cite{hecht1992theory} with automatic differentiation~\cite{baydin2018automatic} applied to this NN, such as ADAM~\cite{Kingma2015AdamAM}.
+Fortunately, ML provides us the necessary tools to learn unknown parameters or functions from data.
+We can think of~\eqref{eq:sum_sol} as a function to be modeled using a specialized NN with each term in the summation playing the role of a neuron\footnote{The term \emph{neuron}, while originally inspired by biological neurons, is now used in the ML literature to denote a trainable unit of computation in the NN.
+Layers of various types of neurons (e.g. fully connected layers, convolution layers, etc.) are commonly combined together to form a NN.
+Each term in~\eqref{eq:sum_sol} is a trainable computational unit and hence plays the role of a neuron, and the summation of all terms plays the role of a layer of neurons in a NN.} (with parameters closely related to ${{A}_m}$, ${\phi}_m$ and $\boldsymbol{k}_m$).
+The values of the parameters can be learned from data using a generalized \emph{backpropagation} algorithm~\cite{hecht1992theory},\cite{werbos1974beyond} with automatic differentiation~\cite{baydin2018automatic} applied to this NN.
+Various optimization algorithms such as ADAM~\cite{Kingma2015AdamAM}, SGD~\cite{ketkar2017stochastic}, L-BFGS~\cite{berahas2016multi}, etc., commonly used in ML, may be utilized for \emph{training} (learning of the model parameters from data).

 The functions that this NN can learn are guaranteed to solve the wave equation~\eqref{eq:wave_equation} by construction, hence incorporating the acoustic domain knowledge in the structure of the NN.
-We term this specialized NN as a \textit{ray basis neural network}~(RBNN), as the neurons in the network can be interpreted as acoustic rays arriving at a given receiver location as shown in Fig.~\ref{fig:RBNN_structure}.
+We term this specialized NN as a \textit{ray basis neural network}~(RBNN), as the neurons in the network can be interpreted as acoustic plane waves arriving at a given receiver location as shown in Fig.~\ref{fig:RBNN_structure}.